 Cognitive behavioral therapy (CBT).
 CBT uses techniques such as cognitive restructuring and relaxation to change the way patients think about and respond to tinnitus.
 Patients usually keep a diary and perform "homework" to help build their coping skills.
 Therapy is generally short-term — for example, weekly sessions for two to six months.
-A 2010 review of six studies by the Cochrane Collaboration (an international group of health authorities who evaluate randomized trials) found that after CBT, the sound was no less loud, but it was significantly less bothersome, and patients' quality of life improved.
+CBT may not make the sound less loud, but it can make it significantly less bothersome and improve quality of life.

-When TRT was developed in the 1980s by neuroscientist Dr. Pawel Jastreboff (now at Emory University in Atlanta), it was designed to be administered according to a strict protocol.
+When TRT was developed in the 1980s by neuroscientist Dr. Pawel Jastreboff, it was designed to be administered according to a strict protocol.
 Today, the term TRT is being used to describe modified versions of this therapy, and the variations make accurate assessment of its effectiveness difficult.
 Individual studies have reported improvements in as many as 80% of patients with high-pitched tinnitus.
-In a Cochrane review of the one randomized trial that followed Jastreboff's protocol and met the organization's standards, TRT was much more effective in reducing tinnitus severity and disability than a technique called masking (see below).

 Masking.
 Masking devices, worn like hearing aids, generate low-level white noise (a high-pitched hiss, for example) that can reduce the perception of tinnitus and sometimes also produce residual inhibition — less noticeable tinnitus for a short time after the masker is turned off.
 A specialized device isn't always necessary for masking; often, playing music or having a radio, fan, or white-noise machine on in the background is enough.
 Although there's not enough evidence from randomized trials to draw any conclusions about the effectiveness of masking, hearing experts often recommend a trial of simple masking strategies (such as setting a radio at low volume between stations) before they turn to more expensive options.